 Generally, the cost of construction is around $8 to $16 per square foot.
 For a 1000 square foot roof, costs work out to be anywhere from $ 8000 to $16,000 on average.
 Additional gables and dormers can bring up the costs.

 The hip roof is a roof that has slopes from all sides of the structure with no vertical ends.
 It is an external angle at which other sloping sides of a roof meet.

 A Gable is a triangular portion of the roof wall at the end of a ridged roof.
 A Gabled Roof generally has two sides having a slope starting from the ridge toward the ends of the roof.

 Hip vs Gable Roof

 The major difference between a gable roof and a hip roof is nos. of sloping sides.
 Hipped roofs have all roof sides slope downward over the walls of your home.
-Gable roofing system only have two sides or peaks that slope downward towards your home.
+A Gable roofing system only has two sides or peaks that slope downward towards your home.